 Middle East Studies Program.
 Cairo, Egypt, is the site of this semester program of the Council for Christian Colleges and Universities.
-It provides students with the opportunity to study Middle Eastern cultures, religions and conflicts from within this diverse and strategic region.
+It provides students with the opportunity to study Middle Eastern cultures, history, religions, politics and language from within this diverse and strategic region.
 Students participate in interdisciplinary seminar classes, receive Arabic language instruction and serve as volunteers with various organizations in Cairo.
 Trips to Israel, Palestine, Jordan, Syria and Turkey are included.
 Sixteen credits.
 See off-campus curriculum.
 Contact the Global Education Office.

 Russian Studies Program.
 In this semester program of the Council for Christian Colleges and Universities, students study the Russian language and attend seminar courses on Russian culture, literature, history and current political and economic issues.
-Participants live for 12 weeks in Nizhnii Novgorod and visit both Moscow and St. Petersburg.
-The program includes participation in a service project and six weeks of living with a Russian family.
+Participants live for six weeks in a University of Nizhni dormitory and six weeks with a Russian family, with visits to Moscow and St. Petersburg.
+The program includes participation in a service project.
 Sixteen credits.
 See off-campus curriculum.
 Contact the Global Education Office.

 Uganda Studies Program.
 The Uganda Studies Program offers an invaluable opportunity for studies in and about East Africa, for authentic cross-cultural exposure, and for participation in the lively faith and worship of Global South Christianity.
 Students live and study with the UCU Honours College, a group of 35 students committed to high academic standards and self-guided learning.
 Core courses focus on religion, culture, literature and history of Africa.
-Electives give students the opportunity to explore areas of interest, studying with and learning from Ugandans.
+Electives give students the opportunity to explore areas of interest, studying with and learning from students from around East Africa.
 USP participants gather together in a faith and practice seminar in which they will process and apply their experiences in Uganda.
 Learning takes place in informal settings.
 Students are integrated into the life of the campus in various ways.
 In addition to living in the Honours College complex, each USP participant joins a campus group that allows him or her to get to know Ugandans from a specific area of the country.
 The program will feature group travel to sights in Uganda.
 Students also may enjoy the opportunity of visiting the home of fellow UCU students.
 Each USP student finds a place to serve regularly in the local community.
 In addition, USP and Honours College students will join together for a larger service project of their own design.